Frequently Asked Questions

 What is a post-adoption contact agreement (aka enforceable contact agreement or open adoption agreement)?

 A signed agreement detailing the parameters (e.g., type, frequency, duration, special considerations) of contact the birthparent(s) and adoptive family intend to have with one another following the placement and throughout the child’s life.
 If your adoption entity files it with the adoption court(s), this agreement is a legal document in the state of Florida.
 The purpose is to ensure the contact agreement is upheld, but can never be grounds to overturn an adoption.
-Laws regarding these agreements vary state to state.
+Laws regarding these agreements vary from state to state.